What's the Best Collagen for PCOS? A Comprehensive Guide: What You Need to Know

 Bovine Collagen

 From grass-fed cattle, bovine collagen provides both Type I and III collagen.
-It's ideal for comprehensive support, including joint health and muscle recovery - important considerations for women with PCOS who engage in regular exercise.
+It's ideal for complete support, including joint health and muscle recovery - important considerations for women with PCOS who engage in regular exercise.

 Chicken Collagen